speedbird620/Yet-another-simulator-chair/README.md

 ## Background

 This project is sprung from the disapointment of using a joystick bought from an electronics store for 120€.
-Being unable to fly as accurate I wanted started to think outside the box: How can I do this better with a reasonable budget?
+Being unable to fly as accurate I wanted, I started to think outside the box: How can I do this better with a reasonable budget?
 This page is my answer to this question.

 After a few prototypes I landed in a solution where a control assembly is mounted on a chair.
 The prototyes prooved that adequate control was feasable with surprisingly good flight control dynamics.